Pancreas & Biliary Surgery Program

 Multidisciplinary Pancreatic & Biliary Care

-Depending on your condition and diagnosis, your treatment team includes your surgeon as well as gastrointestinal specialists in the Tucker Gosnell Center for Gastrointestinal Cancers or the Pancreas and Biliary Center.
+Depending on your condition and diagnosis, your treatment team includes your surgeon as well as gastrointestinal specialists in the Tucker Gosnell Center for Gastrointestinal Cancers or the Pancreas & Biliary Center.
 Your surgeon works side-by-side with your entire Mass General treatment team, including the Cyst Imaging Surveillance and Treatment (CIST) Center, to provide comprehensive, personalized treatment for cancer patients and other patients with complex conditions.

 We regularly hold multidisciplinary conferences that are attended by specialists from across Mass General.
 During these conferences, we collaborate on unique and particularly challenging patient cases.
 Receiving input from this range of expert perspectives helps us deliver comprehensive care for everything from the most common to the rarest pancreatic and biliary diseases.